 Cyprus’ east coast has a reputation for being something of an insomniac.
-Over the years, the lively town of Ayia Napa has really earned its nightlife stripes, thanks to a neon strip full of bars and nightclubs.
-But all-night partying is just one chapter in the town’s story.
+Over the years, Ayia Napa has really earned its nightlife stripes, thanks to a neon strip full of bars.
+But all-night partying is just one chapter of the story.
 This town has a golden beach, a massive waterpark, and a leafy waterfront promenade, where you can sample every style of cuisine within earshot of the waves.
 It has plenty for couples and families, and is the perfect destination for weddings.

 Party nights are Ayia Napa’s calling card, but there’s more to this lively resort on Cyprus’s southeastern tip than foam parties and fishbowls.
 Between the clubs and karaoke bars, there are cobbled streets, harbourside tavernas and a peaceful Medieval monastery.
 You’ve also got 14 fantastic beaches to choose from.